hoodiehq/hoodie-account-server/how-it-works.md

    // _rev is required by CouchDB for every document "_rev": "1-c7eb42781549d144e6a42814376686e0",
    // name MUST be the username
-   "name": "test",
+   "name": "pat",
    // type MUST be set to "user"
    "type": "user",
-   // iterations, password_scheme, derived_key & salt is automatically created
+   // iterations, password_scheme, derived_key & salt are automatically created
    // by CouchDB to hash the password.
 The original password does not get stored
    // and cannot be retrieved
    "iterations": 10,